Corps: Canada

-Canada first fielded a corps-sized formation in the First World War; the Canadian Corps was unique in that its composition did not change from inception to the war's end, in contrast to British corps in France and Flanders.
+Canada first fielded a corps-sized formation in the First World War; the Canadian Corps was distinctive in that its composition did not change from inception to the war's end, in contrast to British corps, whose subordinate divisions were reassigned according to operational requirements.
 The Canadian Corps consisted of four Canadian divisions.
-After the Armistice, the peacetime Canadian militia was nominally organized into corps and divisions but no full-time formations larger than a battalion were ever trained or exercised.
+After the Armistice, the peacetime Canadian Militia was nominally organized into corps and divisions but no full-time formations larger than a battalion were ever trained or exercised.
 Early in the Second World War, Canada's contribution to the British-French forces fighting the Germans was limited to a single division.
 After the fall of France in June 1940, a second division moved to England, coming under command of a Canadian corps headquarters.
 This corps was renamed I Canadian Corps as a second corps headquarters was established in the UK, with the eventual formation of five Canadian divisions in England.
 I Canadian Corps eventually fought in Italy, II Canadian Corps in northwest Europe, and the two were reunited in early 1945.
 After the formations were disbanded after VE Day, Canada has never subsequently organized a corps headquarters.